-The new message from Edward de Bono talks about the need for new approaches to the times of crisis, and greater need for creativity.
-I prefer that you read the original version:
+Edward de Bono's new message tells us about the need for new approaches to times of crisis, and the greatest need for creativity.
+I'd rather you read the original version:

 Too often people think of creativity as being concerned with new products, new services and new markets.
 All of these imply a risk factor.
 So in difficult times people tend to reduce their creative efforts.

 It could be argued that in difficult times there is more need for creativity than at other times.
 There may be new situations to consider and new problems to solve.

 Too often it is forgotten that one of the main outcomes of creativity is ‘simplification’.
 This may reduce costs, manpower etc. The current way of doing things may not be the best.
 There may even be operations which can simply be dropped.
 In my book on Simplicity I suggest dropping passport control on leaving the UK.
 Three months later this was dropped.
 I cannot prove any connection.

 - Why it's important to set a goal in Personal Branding (Personal Strategy 01) - 20 September, 2020

 - Digital bipolarity, when you create an alter ego, a character... it's not you - 12 September, 2020